rija1/druponrinpoche/wp-content/plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

-* Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
+* Feature requests can be viewed and submitted at https://feedback.ewww.io
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-= 4.7.4 =
-* fixed: ExactDN modifies Autoptimize CDN setting even when Include All Resources is disabled
-* fixed: noscript elements with newlines being parsed incorrectly by Lazy Load and JS WebP
-* fixed: Lazy Load parsing breaking img elements in script blocks
-* fixed: Lazy Load and JS WebP bail when SVGs are wrapped in XML tags
-* fixed: ExactDN mixes x and w srcset descriptors
-* fixed: page parsers (ExactDN, Lazy, JS WebP) still fail to process some img elements that have unquoted src attributes

-= 4.7.3 =
-* added: disable WebP script block on certain pages by defining EWWW_IMAGE_OPTIMIZER_NO_JS as true
-* changed: use SVG inline image placeholder if width and height are known when LQIP is disabled or ExactDN is not available
-* changed: Lazy Load ignores images using browser-native loading attribute
-* fixed: page parsers (ExactDN, Lazy, JS WebP) do not properly handle attributes that start on a new line
-* fixed: page parsers do not recognize img elements with unquoted attributes
-* fixed: uninstaller cannot clear queue table due to undefined table name
-* fixed: implode throws notice when image sizes array is multi-dimensional
-* fixed: srcset url replaced incorrectly when using pixel density descriptors
-* fixed: srcset url added with 0 width when width attribute is empty

-= 4.7.2 =
-* changed: JS WebP no longer necessary with ExactDN
-* fixed: fatal error from NextGEN get_image_sizes() method
-* fixed: debugging mode gets stuck
-* fixed: ExactDN has unexpected results when content_width global equals zero
-* fixed: img elements with unquoted src attributes ignored by ExactDN, Lazy Load, and JS WebP

-= 4.7.1 =
-* added: CSS background image support for <li> elements
-* added: ExactDN + Lazy Load will auto-calculate dimensions for img elements without srcset/responsive markup
-* added: ExactDN parses thumbnail url for personalization.com + WooCommerce integration
-* added: ExactDN can use data-actual-width attribute for srcset generation
-* added: ExactDN + Lazy Load uses devicePixelRatio to provide clearer background images
-* fixed: Lazy Load for CSS background images misfires when display height is greater than width
-* fixed: visitors without JS see Lazy Load placeholder + fallback image

-= 4.7.0 =
-* added: lazy load (on ExactDN tab for now)
-* added: JS WebP supports background images via lazy load (div elements only for now)
-* added: ExactDN supports compression of background images (div elements only for now)
-* added: compat with Google Cloud Storage via WP Offload Media
-* added: automatic PNG to JPG conversion for ExactDN
-* added: ExactDN parsing for legacy WooCommerce API (current API works as-is)
-* changed: responsive image 'sizes' attribute can be auto-calculated by lazy load
-* changed: JS WebP no longer requires jQuery
-* changed: ExactDN srcset multipliers include fullscreen value of 1920px
-* changed: force resize function to ignore filesize with ewww_image_optimizer_resize_filesize_ignore filter
-* changed: prevent .php script/style generators from going through ExactDN
-* changed: ExactDN sites can dismiss exec notice to disable local compression
-* changed: automatic compression disabled during WooCommerce regen with admin notice
-* changed: use wp_resource_hints filter to include ExactDN dns-prefetch earlier in the page header
-* changed: gather debugging information on settings page even when debugging is not enabled yet
-* fixed: Bulk Optimize scanner does not update queue in some cases
-* fixed: ExactDN does not handle themes that support wide and full-screen images in block editor
-* fixed: ExactDN constrains images to 640px in Twenty Nineteen theme
-* fixed: ExactDN mangles Flatsome lazy load placeholder image URL
-* fixed: empty attributes not recognized properly by HTML parser, resulting in broken markup
-* fixed: table nav button styling broken in WP 5.1
-* fixed: ExactDN applies resizing args during image_downsize() even when full/original image is too small
-* fixed: animated GIF resizing breaks the use of image_resize_dimensions filter in WP_Image_Editor_GD
-* fixed: NextGen bulk optimizer unable to decode meta_data
+= 5.5.0 =
+* added: GIF to WebP conversion with API and Easy IO
+* changed: plugin removed from disallowed list on WP Engine!
+* changed: disable Lazy Load auto-scale by defining EIO_LL_AUTOSCALE as false
+* fixed: async functions use of wp_die causes empty errors when wp_cron is run from WP-CLI
+* fixed: big image size filter throws error when other plugins run the filter with fewer than 3 parameters
+* fixed: styling broken for optimization info on Nextgen gallery pages
+* fixed: broken link for network admin settings from single-site plugins page

+= 5.4.1 =
+* fixed: Bulk Optimizer sticks on stage 2 when there are no images to optimize
+* fixed: transparency in PNG images with color type 0 or 2 not detected
+* fixed: transparency false positives for PNG images with color types 4 and 6
+* fixed: lazy load skips img elements with unquoted src attributes
+* fixed: images converted by PNG to JPG (and friends) do not have restore links in library

+= 5.4.0 =
+* added: EXACTDN_DEFER_JQUERY_SAFE override for when inline scripts depend on jQuery
+* changed: code rewrite to validate output escaping, input sanitization, and markup on settings page
+* changed: use data-cfasync=false to prevent deferring inline JS WebP script
+* changed: Easy IO uses better query-string fall-back for plugins
+* changed: Easy IO enforces https if available rather than protocol-relative URLs
+* changed: resize detection ignores images smaller than 25px
+* changed: settings streamlined when using Easy IO
+* fixed: parallel optimization on multisite fails due to missing db prefix
+* fixed: error when saving JS WebP on network/multsite admin
+* fixed: images not resized when Media File Renamer is active
+* fixed: PHP warning while using <picture> WebP
+* fixed: Lazy Load, JS WebP and <picture> WebP have nested fall-back img elements if an image is found multiple times in a page
+* fixed: Easy IO mangles srcset URLs when src URL is relative instead of absolute
+* fixed: Easy IO URLs leaking into block editor for new uploads
+* fixed: WebP rewriting with WP Offload Media skips sub-domains of blog domain
+* deprecated: support for Image Store plugin (abandoned)

+= 5.3.2 =
+* added: defer jQuery also with EXACTDN_DEFER_JQUERY override
+* added: Lazy Load supports VC grid layouts retrieved via AJAX
+* fixed: Lazy Load and JS WebP prevent loading of images in oEmbed endpoint
+* fixed: jQuery exclusion was preventing deferral of jQuery extensions also
+* fixed: Lazy Load parsing Owl Lazy images
+* fixed: Easy IO adds srcset/sizes to feeds
+* fixed: filename in attachment metadata not updated for duplicate thumbnails after conversion success
+* fixed: notices for undefined variables during bulk optimize

+= 5.3.1 =
+* added: defer JS with Easy IO via EXACTDN_DEFER_SCRIPTS override
+* fixed: warning related to user-defined exclusions in JS and picture WebP
+* fixed: AMP compatiblity for Lazy Load and WebP rewriters was broken
+* fixed: images not loading on WPURP/WPRM print recipe pages

+= 5.3.0 =
+* added: Easy IO replaces image URLs within style elements for page builders like Elementor and Divi
+* added: option to use <picture> tags for WebP rewriting
+* added: ability to define exclusions for JS WebP and <picture> WebP
+* added: include .webp images when using WP Offload Media to copy images from bucket to server
+* added: cleanup/migration tool for folks using EWWW IO 3+ years to remove old metadata entries
+* added: fetch original_image for optimization when local images are removed (WP Offload Media and Microsoft Azure Storage for WordPress)
+* changed: scheduled optimizer uses async/background mode to prevent timeouts
+* changed: images that exceed the max resize dimensions will be queued by the bulk scanner even if previously compressed
+* changed: for security, EWWW IO will only optimize images within the WP root folder, content folder, or uploads folder
+* changed: WebP Only mode will bypass the check for TinyPNG compression
+* changed: background/async mode uses better queueing system for speed and reliability
+* changed: image queue information moved to Tools page
+* changed: image re-opt troubleshooting moved to Tools page
+* fixed: noresize in filename has no effect when using Media File Renamer
+* fixed: debug_message() throws a warning with non-string values
+* fixed: notices when uploading animated GIFs using GD
+* fixed: notices when parsing JSON data from Envira
+* fixed: fatal error when a WP_Error is passed from Envira to Easy IO
+* fixed: executables could not be installed on Windows due to behavior of is_executable() on directories
+* fixed: Include All Resources rewrites wrong URLs when quotes are html-encoded
+* fixed: <picture> tags do not follow Lazy Load exclusions
+* fixed: <picture> tags broken when exluding images from Lazy Load
+* fixed: Azure storage plugin doesn't re-upload optimized images

 = Earlier versions =
 Please refer to the separate changelog.txt file.

-== Contact and Credits ==
+== Credits ==

-Written by [Shane Bishop](https://ewww.io).
+Written by [Shane Bishop](https://ewww.io) with special thanks to my [Lord and Savior](https://www.iamsecond.com/).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN and HTML parsing classes based upon the Photon module from Jetpack.
+Easy IO and HTML parsing classes based upon the Photon module from Jetpack.